drewvpham/ATX-EvictionTracker/README.md

 # ATX-EvictionTracker

-Tracking eviction trends in San Francisco across filing reasons, districts, neighborhoods, and demographics in the months following COVID-19.
+Tracking eviction trends in Austin across filing reasons, districts, neighborhoods, and demographics in the months following COVID-19.
 Data warehouse infrastructure is housed in the AWS ecosystem and uses Apache Airflow for orchestration with public-facing dashboards created using Metabase.

 Questions?
 Feel free to reach me at drewvpham@gmail.com.